 Those are just a few of the categories; see them all on the library’s online resources page!

-9. Take free online classes
+11. Take free online classes

 Want to learn something new?
-Use your library card to take a free online class in almost any topic from photography to programming, learn a new language (even American Sign Language), or get free online tutoring.
+Use your library card to take a free online class in almost any topic from photography to programming, learn a new language (including American Sign Language), or get free online tutoring.
 Check out the library’s Online Learning page to see all that is offered.

-Convinced?
+Ready to get your Seattle library card?
 You can sign up for your Seattle library card here.